-4. INDEBTEDNESS STATEMENT OF THE GROUP AS AT 31 AUGUST 2011
+3. INDEBTEDNESS STATEMENT OF THE GROUP AS AT 31 OCTOBER 2011

-As at 31 August 2011, being the latest practicable date for the purpose of preparing this indebtedness statement prior to the printing of this supplemental circular, the Group had secured bank borrowings of approximately HK\$38.9 million, finance lease obligations of approximately HK\$13.5 million and amounts due to related parties of approximately HK\$47 million.
-The secured bank borrowings and the finance lease obligations of the Group were secured by the motor vehicles with net book value of approximately HK\$26.6 million and cash deposit of approximately HK\$5.2 million as at 31 August 2011.
+As at 31 October 2011, being the latest practicable date for the purpose of preparing this indebtedness statement prior to the printing of this circular, the Group had secured bank borrowings of approximately HK\$35.5 million, finance lease obligations of approximately HK\$12.5 million and amounts due to related parties of approximately HK\$52.4 million.
+The secured bank borrowings and the finance lease obligations of the Group were secured by the motor vehicles with net book value of approximately HK\$25.2 million and cash deposits of approximately HK\$5.2 million as at 31 October 2011.
 The secured bank borrowings of the Group were provided under the banking facilities for which guarantees amounting to HK\$75.2 million and HK\$38 million were respectively given by the Group and a related party of a former shareholder of Perryville Group Limited.

-Save as aforesaid and apart from intra-group liabilities, the Group did not have, at close of business on 31 August 2011, any bank borrowings, bank overdrafts, liabilities under acceptances or other similar indebtedness, debentures or other loan capital, mortgages, charges, finance lease, hire purchase commitments, guarantees or other material contingent liabilities.
+Save as aforesaid and apart from intra-group liabilities, the Group did not have, at close of business on 31 October 2011, any bank borrowings, bank overdrafts, liabilities under acceptances or other similar indebtedness, debentures or other loan capital, mortgages, charges, finance lease, hire purchase commitments, guarantees or other material contingent liabilities.

-The Directors are not aware of any material adverse change in the Group's indebtedness and contingent liabilities since the close of business on 31 August 2011.
+The Directors are not aware of any material adverse change in the Group's indebtedness and contingent liabilities since the close of business on 31 October 2011.

-5. WORKING CAPITAL SUFFICIENCY STATEMENT OF THE GROUP FOR THE 12 MONTHS AFTER THE DATE OF THIS SUPPLEMENTAL CIRCULAR
+4. WORKING CAPITAL SUFFICIENCY STATEMENT OF THE GROUP FOR THE 12 MONTHS AFTER THE DATE OF THIS CIRCULAR

-The Directors, after due and careful enquiry, are of the opinion that after taking into account the financial resources available to the Group, including internally generated funds and the funding from a related party of the Group, the Group will have sufficient working capital for its present requirements for a period of 12 months from the date of this supplemental circular.
+After taking into account the completion of the proposed acquisition of the remaining 44.67% equity interest in BRM and the financial resources available to the Group, including internally generated funds, the funding from a related party of the Group and the net proceeds from the proposed issuance of the Convertible Bonds, the Subscription Shares and the Placing Shares as well as the expenses to be incurred by the Group in connection with the proposed acquisition, the Directors are of the opinion that the Group has sufficient working capital for its present requirements for a period of 12 months from the date of this circular.

-6. NO MATERIAL ADVERSE CHANGE
+5. NO MATERIAL ADVERSE CHANGE